bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

  docker push <hub-user>/<repo-name>:<tag>
 ```

-After the repo image has been pushed to docker hub, we can now use the container for running on bacalhau
+After the repo image has been pushed to docker hub, we can now use the container for running on Bacalhau.

+In this case:

 ```
 bacalhau docker run <hub-user>/<repo-name>:<tag> -- python similar-movies.py
 ```

-## Running the container on bacalhau
+## Running a Bacalhau Job

 You can either run the container on bacalhau with default or custom parameters

 ### Running the container with default parameters

-Command to run the container on bacalhau
+To run the container on Bacalhau, we will use the `bacalhau docker run` command.

 ```bash